RammySekham/Exercises_on_Pagila/README.md

           %sql
           Select rating from film limit 5;

- 12. Three files in repository contains:
+ My exercises are contained in three files:

          1. 3NF_to_DimensionalModelling: Conversion of 3NF form to Dimensional Form